syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Modify-review-status-to-the-existing-PDF-annotation).

 ## Retrieve review status and comments from PDF annotation

 The PDF annotations may have an author-specific state associated with them.
 The state is not specified in the annotation itself, but it represents a separate text annotation ([Popup Annotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Interactive.PdfPopupAnnotation.html)).